apache/libcloud/docs/committer_guide.rst

 If you haven't yet, subscribe to {dev,users,commits}@apache.libcloud.org mailing lists.
-Committs mailing list is especially important because all of the JIRA notification, Gihub Pull Request notifications and build notifications are sent there.
+Committs mailing list is especially important because all of the JIRA notification, Github Pull Request notifications and build notifications are sent there.

 2. Subscribe to the private mailing list